BLE-LTER/ble-handbook/handbook.md

 Very verbose -- for complete newbs to the DB admin world.
 Windows specific, but I think once you get an idea of how the pieces get together, operating system doesn't matter as much.

-Assuming a vanilla installation from executable (.exe) on Windows.
+Assuming a vanilla installation from executable (.exe) on Windows as downloaded from the PostgreSQL website.
 Some assumptions might not apply in other scenarios (e.g. where the default data directory is).

 **NOTE:** A good chunk of trouble might be avoided if PostgreSQL is _not_ installed in C:\Program Files.
 This folder is write-protected in many work PC systems where you are not the admin, and generally quite inaccessible in many ways.
 Change the directory during the installation process.